What is a Cost Segregation Study?

 • Properties that will be held for 5 or more years.
 Depreciation recapture can be an issue for short-term holders (unless they do a 1031 exchange).

-• REITs that are interested in controlling dividend distributions to shareholders
+• REITs that are interested in controlling dividend distributions to shareholders, under the appropriate tax laws for those entities.

 • Energy efficient retrofits.